BedrockStreaming/prescaling-exporter/README.md

   metrics:
   - type: External
     external:
+      metric:
-      metricName: "prescaling_metric"
+        name: "prescaling_metric"
-      metricSelector:
+        selector:
           matchLabels:
             deployment: "{{ .Release.Name }}"
+      target
+        type: Value
-      targetValue: 10
+        value: 10
 ```

-> It's important to set the `targetValue` to 10.
+> It's important to set the `target.value` to 10.
 The metric's value provided by the exporter in order to scale is 11.
 The scale up of pods will be gradual.
 Currently, the increment is carried out 10% by 10%.

 ## Configure prometheus adapter